-Most associates know that they have to work hard, put in the time and be committed, but while this will get you noticed, it won’t necessarily get you partner.
-It’s how these translate quantitatively that matter, so if associates understand that and how this influences the decision on who makes partner, they can start working smart.
+Most associates know that they have to work hard, put in the time and be committed, but while this will get you noticed, it won’t necessarily get you to partner.
+It’s how these translate quantitatively that matter, so if you canunderstand that and how this influences the decision on who makes partner, you can start working smart.

 To get on the partnership track at law firms, partners will be looking at your billable hours, productivity, the number of clients the practitioner works with, and the profitability of matters being worked on.
 So, yes, working hard and billing good quality hours is important, but it is the productiveness and profitability as well as generating new business that will make you stand out.